zacps/blocked/README.md

 blocked = "0.1"
 ```

+Blocked provides the `blocked!` macro.
+When compiled it will check whether the referenced issue has been closed and emit a compile warning if it has.

 This macro takes an issue pattern and an optional 'reason'.

 When the `BLOCKED_GITHUB_API_KEY` environment variable is found this macro will attempt to find the status of the referenced issue.